c2-bey-2019/GLG204/README.md

 Java JDK :1.8
 Application Server: Apache Tomcat 9

+Needs 1 more fine tuning related to the dashboard.

+For testing purpose, use the following credentials: Username: admin/Password: admin

+Currently image upload is moving the image to the images directory in the app server using java.io File features.
+Currently we are initializing the list of employees from a text file using java.io File features.

+Future development tasks:
+Link the sign in to a back end database.
+Save the directory to a back end database including large objects for the photos.
-Future plan: To add the teacher created in CNAM People to CNAM Attendan and vice versa.
+To add the teacher created in CNAM People to CNAM Attendance and vice versa.

 ## Developed By (listed in an alphabetical order)
 * Mazen Kabalan